 Revision Bariatric Surgery in New Jersey | Top Bariatric Surgeons

-Bariatric surgery involves several surgical techniques that treat obesity.
+Bariatric surgery involves several surgical techniques that treat obesity or its related medical problems.
 Some aim to reduce the size of your stomach while others strive to alter the function of your small intestines to reduce the absorption of calories from food and drinks.
-All these surgeries typically are reserved for genuinely obese patients with either a class 2 or class 3 obesity rating, according to this scale:

-If you can’t lose weight through traditional weight loss techniques, such as diet and exercise, your doctor may recommend a bariatric surgical procedure to slim down and improve your health.
+If you can’t lose weight through traditional weight loss techniques, such as diet and exercise, your doctor may recommend a bariatric surgical procedure to help you slim down and improve your health.
 These operations are now exceedingly safe and often successful.
 In certain situations, your surgeon first must perform bariatric revision surgery to correct a problem or improve your chances for weight reduction.
-Bariatric center in NJ of ASBNJ has some of the best bariatric surgery doctors in the field.
+ASBNJ has some of the best bariatric surgery doctors in the field.

 Patients may inquire about revision weight loss surgery for several reasons.
 A single weight loss surgery procedure is sufficient for many patients, providing adequate long term weight loss.
 For others, a single weight loss surgery procedure may not cause the desired results, either through insufficient weight loss, poor resolution of co-morbidities, and/or due to medical complications resulting from the weight loss surgery itself.
-When practicing revision weight loss surgery, one needs to be able to utilize every tool available, old or new, and when required, create new tools.
+When performing revisional weight loss surgery, one needs to be able to utilize every tool available, and sometimes create new ones based on your particular problem.

 Types of Bariatric Surgery that Require Revision